JoeGitHubPro/TravelAgancyPro/README.md

 3- put server site username in "User Id"
 4- put server site password in "password"

-do those steps twice for "DefaultConnection" and "MasterDegreeEntities1"
+do those steps twice for "DefaultConnection" and "TravelAgancyEntities"
 ```